ginyih/malaysia_stock_prices/README.md

 Fetches the latest stock prices of Malaysian stocks and stores them in a Google Sheet.

 ## Prerequisites
+1. Make sure you have `git` installed:
+   - You can download and install it from the [git](https://git-scm.com/downloads/win).

-1. Make sure you have Python 3 installed:
+2. Make sure you have Python 3 installed:
    - Open Command Prompt by pressing `Windows + R`, typing `cmd`, and hitting Enter.
    - Type `python --version` and press Enter.
 This will show the installed version of Python (if any).
       - If Python is installed, you should see the version number (e.g., `Python x.x.x`).
       - If Python is not installed, you can download and install it from the [Python](https://www.python.org/downloads/).

-2. Ensure `pip` is installed:
+3. Ensure `pip` is installed:
    - Python 3.4 and later versions come with `pip` installed by default.
 So, after installing Python, you should already have `pip` available.
    - You can check if `pip --version` is installed by typing in the Command Prompt.
 This will show installed version of pip.
    - If `pip` is not installed or you want to reinstall it, follow these steps: